makerdao/governance-portal-v2/README.md

 - npm run e2e:headless -> runs e2e tests in a headless manner, for CI systems
 ```

-#### E2E
+#### Goerli Fork

-e2e tests run on a fork of GOERLI.
+E2E tests run on a fork of GOERLI.
 We do this because the governance contracts are deployed in Goerli for testing purposes.
-To run the fork on the localhost:8545 (chain id: 31337), execute:
+To run the fork of Goerli on the localhost:8545 (chain id: 31337), execute:

 ```
 npm run hardhat
 ```

 Note: Make sure to fill in the ALCHEMY_GOERLI_API_KEY environment variable.
+After the network is running you can execute `npm run e2e` to execute the test suite.

+You can use this local network from MetaMask, by switching to the "localhost:8545" network, with chain ID: `31337`.
+In order to get a wallet with some MKR and ETH you can run the script: `npm run fund` that will send some MKR and ETH to the first 50 wallets under the `/cypress/support/constants/keypairs.json`.

+**Writting E2E**:

+Please refer to: https://docs.cypress.io/guides/references/best-practices and check current test examples under the cypress folder.

 ### CI/CD